Trunk Based Development

 - Better work definition: Small changes require us to decompose the work into a level of detail that helps uncover things that lack clarity or do not make sense.
 This provides much earlier feedback on potential quality issues.

-- Replaces process with engineering: Instead of creating a process where we control the release of features with branches, we can control the release of features with engineering techniques such as branch by abstraction or feature flags.
-Both of these techniques have additional benefits related to stability that cannot be found when replaced by process.
+- Replaces process with engineering: Instead of creating a process where we control the release of features with branches, we can control the release of features with engineering techniques called evolutionnary coding methods.
+These techniques have additional benefits related to stability that cannot be found when replaced by process.

 - Reduces risk: There are two risks with long-lived branches that happen frequently.
 First, the change will not integrate cleanly and the merge conflicts result in broken or lost features.
 Second, the branch will be abandoned.
 This is usually because of the first reason.
 Sometimes because all of the knowledge about what is in that branch resides in the mind of someone who decided to leave before it was integrated.